 Digital solutions are easy prey to the out-of-sight-out-of-mind problem.
 Instead, going analog is one of the best tricks for maintaining goal visibility.
 A physical tool like The Full Focus Planner™ keeps your goals front-and-center and makes them a cinch to review.

-It also allows you to easily connect your goals to your daily task list, so you’re taking definitive action to achieve what matters most each and every day.
+It also allows you to easily connect your goals to your daily task list, so you’re taking definitive action to achieve what really matters each and every day.
 I’ve been doing this for years now, so it’s second nature for me.
 But I wanted to design a product that would connect the dots for everyone else.

 2. Your brain likes paper more than screens